ochantor/Computation-with-Canonical-Microcircuits-Areas./README.md

 * Explicit behavioral representations

 Besides:
-No microcircuit represents food-seeking.
+* No microcircuit represents food-seeking.
-No microcircuit represents predator avoidance.
+* No microcircuit represents predator avoidance.
-No microcircuit represents exploration.
+* No microcircuit represents exploration.

 Only local energetic competitions are represented.
-Behavior emerges purely as a consequence of the dynamics of cortical areas interaccion.
+Behavior emerges purely as a consequence of the dynamics of cortical area interaction.

 ---